 Mail merge to a letter

-You can use ChurchSuite to do a mail merge to Microsoft Word.
-This is useful when you want people's addresses printed directly onto a standard letter, perhaps with personalisation.
+You can use ChurchSuite to mail merge to Microsoft Word letters - ideal for adding personalised addresses and salutations directly onto a standard letter.
 Mail merge is also useful when printing labels.

-In Section 2 you can optionally filter your contacts further - perhaps filtering contacts of a particular sex, or just those contacts who are parents (because they have linked children in the Children module.
+In Section 2 you can optionally further filter the selected contacts - perhaps filtering contacts of a particular sex, or just those contacts who are parents (because they have linked children in the Children module.
 You can also filter by Custom Fields.

-Save the CSV file to your preferred location.
-The CSV file can easily be viewed in spreadsheet applications like MS Excel.
+Optionally include Children's [first] names in the output if you wish.
+When you are ready select Export to CSV.
+Save the CSV file to your preferred location in your device.computer.
+The CSV file can easily be further viewed in spreadsheet applications like Microsoft Excel.
 You now have a merge file suitable for use with your preferred mail merge application.